-Earl asked me to write a memoir type of entry regarding my earliest recollections of watching baseball so to accommodate this request we have to go back to circa-1955.
+My son asked me to write a memoir-type of post regarding my earliest recollections of watching baseball.
+To accommodate this request we have to go back to circa-1955.
 I would have been seven years old at the time.

-As you read take into account that there is no research to determine if the facts are correct.
-These are my memories only, stemming from the mid fifties and manifesting themselves here in 2007
+As you read, take into account that I have done no research to determine if the facts are correct.
+These are my memories only, stemming from the mid-fifties and manifesting themselves here in 2007.

-My interest in baseball I am sure came from my father who constantly listened to the Toronto Maple Leafs of the International League broadcasts over 590 CKEY (now the FAN) in Toronto and their cross-lake rivals the Buffalo Bisons on 55 WGR.
+My interest in baseball, I am sure, came from my father who constantly listened to the Toronto Maple Leafs baseball team of the International League broadcasts over AM radio 590 CKEY (now the FAN) in Toronto and their cross-lake rivals the Buffalo Bisons on 55 WGR.

-Bill Mazur was the voice of the Buffalo Bisons and he became a somewhat noted hockey announcer in the US during the NHL’s earliest attempts at gaining a hockey foothold south of the border.
-Probably worked for CBS.
+Bill Mazur was the voice of the Buffalo Bisons and he became a somewhat noted hockey announcer in the U.S. during the NHL’s earliest attempts at gaining a hockey foothold south of the border.
+He probably worked for CBS.

 But I digress.

-So from these beginnings my interest in rounders was born.
-My father was not athletic in any sense and if I were to describe his interest in sports it was truly as a fan.
-And he was your typical homer fan.
-When his team lost it was because they were a bunch of bums and the umpires or referees cheated the home team.
+So from these beginnings my interest in “rounders” was born.
+My father was not athletic in any sense, and if I were to describe his interest in sports, it was truly only as a fan.
+He was your typical homer fan.
+When his team lost, it was because they were a bunch of bums and the umpires or referees cheated the home team.
 He never seemed to enjoy the games because of the paranoia he felt regarding the officials and the dread of the home side letting him down.
 There was no objectivity at all.
 No analysis.
-Just the opportunity to gloat over the fact that his team had beaten the opposition or bemoan the fact that his team lost.
+Just the opportunity to gloat over the fact that his team had beaten the opposition.
+Otherwise he would bemoan the fact that his team lost.

-The first World Series I recall was the 1955 Classic between the Dodgers and Yanks.
-Three Dodgers stick out in mind from that Series and for no particular reason other than they were Roy Campanella, Charlie Neal and Johnny Podres.
+The first World Series I recall was the 1955 Classic between the Dodgers and Yankees.
+Three Dodgers stick out in mind from that Series and for no particular reason other than the fact they were Roy Campanella, Charlie Neal and Johnny Podres.
 I also recall Don Newcombe, Gil Hodges and Peewee Reese.
 But I don’t remember Jackie Robinson or Duke Snider.
-For the Yankees I guess it was my first introduction to Mantle, Berra and Elston Howard and Elston Howard was a link back to the Toronto Maple Leafs as he was their catcher 1954.
+For the Yankees, I guess it was my first introduction to Mantle, Berra and Elston Howard.
+Elston Howard was a link back to the Toronto Maple Leafs as he was their catcher 1954.

-I attended, as with most youngsters, the games with my father.
-I remember going to the games on the streetcars since my dad did not have a car at that time.
+I attended, as with most youngsters, these games with my father.
+I remember going to the games on the streetcars since my Dad did not have a car at that time.

-We got off the Bathurst (Exhibition) streetcar right in front of venerable old Maple Leaf Stadium (2 great photos here and here).
-It was located at the foot of Bathurst St in an awkward intersection with Fleet Street and what turns into the now present Queen’s Quay.
-It was a large stadium for a minor league park with seating in the neighbourhood of 20,000.
-The location is now occupied by townhouses but the one remnant of the area is a street bounding the complex is called Stadium Rd.
+We got off the Bathurst (Exhibition) streetcar right in front of venerable old Maple Leaf Stadium.
+It was located at the foot of Bathurst Street in an awkward intersection with Fleet Street and what turns into the now present-day Queen’s Quay.
+It was a large stadium for a minor league park with a seating capacity in the neighbourhood of 20,000.
+The location is now occupied by townhouses, but the one remnant of the area is the street that surrounds the complex – Stadium Road.

-The International League season in those days end on the weekend following Labour Day and the Leafs were in a dogfight for the pennant.
+The International League season in those days ended on the weekend following Labour Day, and typically the Leafs were in a dogfight for the pennant.

-And as fate would have it the home nine lost all three games and fell out of pennant contention.
+As fate would have it, the home nine lost all three games and fell out of pennant contention.

 At First base was Rocky Nelson.
 Rocky went on to play for other teams in the International League and had a fairly solid Major League career with Pittsburgh.
-He took part in Harvey Haddix’s pitching gem and won a World Series thanks to Maz’s dramatic Home run.
+He took part in Harvey Haddix’s pitching gem and won a World Series thanks to Bill Mazeroski’s dramatic Home run.

 The second baseman was Mike Goliat.
 He was a career minor leaguer but was part of the Philadelphia Phillies whiz kids who won the NL pennant in 1950.